-Summary of Brookings COVID-19 Public Health Thresholds Week Ending 10/16/2020
+Summary of Brookings COVID-19 Public Health Thresholds Week Ending 1/21/2021

 - 1. Is the epidemic controlled?
-No - 2.
-Is the health system able to cope with a resurgence of COVID-19 cases that may arise after adapting some measures?
-Yes, probably - 3.
+No. Rt was above 1.0 for 6 of the last 14 days and spread remains substantial. - Is the health system able to cope with a resurgence of COVID-19 cases that may arise after adapting some measures?
+Based on current census, Brookings Health System feels they can handle the lowest of the anticipated numbers (n = 5).
+However, staffing will be challenged, thereby limiting the ability to sustain care for the long-term, with the highest anticipated number (n = 15). - 3.
 Is the public health surveillance system able to detect and manage the cases and their contacts, and identify a resurgence of cases in Brookings? - a.
-Mitigation Level: No, 3-5 times more testing is needed - b.
-Suppression Level: No, test positivity is 26%-36%, which is far from the 3% test positivity needed for suppression. - c.
-Approximate time to receive test results: 2-3 days
+Mitigation Level: No, about 2-3 times more testing is needed for Brookings County. - b.
+Suppression Level: No, test positivity is 11%-30%, which is above the 3% test positivity needed for suppression. - c.
+Approximate time to receive test results: 1-2 days